Skip to main content

 Remember that everyone is doing and feeling the same things you are, even if the presentation isn’t exactly the same.

 Feeling connected goes along with being kind and feeling empathy.
-It makes things less frightening.
-It keeps your heart open.
-It allows you to not take yourself quite so seriously, and encourages both humor and emotional resilience.
+It makes things less frightening, and keeps your heart open.

 See yourself as part of the shared human experience.